 The event brought together stakeholders such as industry associations, business support organisations, trade unions, and consumer associations, as well as competent authorities and the national CLP helpdesks.
 All organisations whose members need to know about and/or comply with the regulation were invited to participate and to contribute to the discussions.

-The workshop will:
+The workshop did